by Ian Khan | Jul 23, 2024 | Uncategorized

 Dr. Viacheslav Adamchuk: An associate professor at McGill University, Dr. Adamchuk is known for his research on on-the-go soil sensors, variable rate technology, and data interpretation techniques in precision agriculture.

-Meagan Schipanski: An agroecologist from Colorado State University, Schipanski focuses on sustainable cropping systems and the integration of digital to optimize soil health and crop production.
+Meagan Schipanski: An agroecologist from Colorado State University, Schipanski focuses on sustainable cropping systems and the integration of digital tools to optimize soil health and crop production.

 Aaron Ault: A senior research engineer at Purdue University and a farmer himself, Ault’s work revolves around the Open Ag Data Alliance (OADA), ensuring farmers have control and access to their agricultural data.

-Dr. John Nowatzki – A leading expert North Dakota State University, Dr. Nowatzki concentrates on the application of UAV (drone) technology in precision agriculture.
-His insights have been pivotal in shaping how can be leveraged for better farm management.
+Dr. John Nowatzki – A leading expert from North Dakota State University, Dr. Nowatzki concentrates on the application of UAV (drone) technology in precision agriculture.
+His insights have been pivotal in shaping how UAVs can be leveraged for better farm management.

-Professor David Lamb – A researcher at the University of England, Australia, Prof. Lamb has made significant strides in the realm of precision agriculture, particularly in the use of sensor technology for crop health monitoring and management.
+Professor David Lamb – A researcher at the University of New England, Australia, Prof. Lamb has made significant strides in the realm of precision agriculture, particularly in the use of sensor technology for crop health monitoring and management.

 Dr. Joe Luck – Based at the University of Nebraska-Lincoln, Dr. Luck specializes in the application of sensors and control systems in precision agriculture.
 His research has immensely helped in optimizing equipment technologies for site-specific applications.